bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
     I'll provide 3:
-        1. The name are different.
+        1. The names are different.
         2. Block positions elements top down while inline positions them left to right and wraps.
         3. You can set the hight of block elements; inlines remain short.
 3. What are the 4 areas of the box model?